acceldata-io/odpdocumentation/Set-Up-the-Ambari-Server.md

 7. Select **n** at **Enter advanced database configuration** to use the default, embedded PostgreSQL database for Ambari.
 The default PostgreSQL database name is **ambari**.
 The default user name and password are **ambari/bigdata**.
 To use an existing PostgreSQL, MySQL/MariaDB or Oracle database with Ambari, select **y**.

-    a If you are using an existing PostgreSQL, MySQL/MariaDB, or Oracle database instance, use one of the following prompts. b You must prepare an existing database instance, before running setup and entering advanced database configuration.
+    a.
+If you are using an existing PostgreSQL, MySQL/MariaDB, or Oracle database instance, use one of the following prompts.
+    b.
+You must prepare an existing database instance, before running setup and entering advanced database configuration.